bromdon/photosorter/README.md

 <pre>usage: PhotoSorter
  -dfe <arg>           Java date format for event folders.
- -dsplitchar <arg>    This character splits the date string from the rest
-                      of the filename.
  -h,--help            Print this message.
  -minhours <arg>      A new event is assumed when more than these hours
                       have passed.